zanderp/ArcticFox/preliminary/README.md

 * iStick TC200W
 * iStick QC 200W

+## Limitations
+The safe use of our software one of our main goals.
+We retain all factory restrictions, because the device manufacturer is not just for fun made them.
+What we call limitations?
+* Minimal Resistance (For all supported devices)
+  * 0.05 Ohm for Temperature Control mode
+  * 0.1 Ohm for Vari-Watt mode
+* Output Wattage (Depending on the device)
+* Maximum Charging Current (Depending on the device)
+* Maximum Output Current (Depending on the device)
+* Output Voltage Range (Depending on the device)

+"Depending on the device" means that each device has own values, which are choosen by the manufacturer.
+The exact values you can find on the product page on the manufacturer's website.

+**All requests to change these values will be rejected as we don't want you to hurt yourself or your device.**

 ## Profiles
 The main difference is the profile based user interface, so to say, the DNA-style, and the larger focus on customization than original Joyetech firmware.
 Profile is the set of parameters of used atomizer, such as coil material, resistance, power and temperature values.